daranzolin/OLDdaranzolin.github.io/_posts/2017-03-21-calvin_and_hobbes_game.markdown

 {% endhighlight %}

 There you have it.
 A *bona fide* Guess-The-Final-Panel-in-a-Calvin-and-Hobbes-Strip game.
 Just make sure your RStudio viewer is expanded.
-And if you're curious, I just went 4/10--time for a reread.
+And if you're curious, I just went 4/10.
+Time for a reread.